 The ones who grew up started judging the ones who didn’t.

 What exactly is the aging rock star cliché?
 It’s a case of damned if you do, damned if you don’t.
 Rock stars who retire are sellouts and quitters.
-Rock stars who continue to chug on being their bad selves are embarrassing.
+Rock stars who continue to chug on being their authentically bad selves are embarrassing.
 It’s a generalization perpetuated by cultural critic John Strausbaugh in his book Rock Till You Drop.
 He argues: “Rock is youth music.
 It is best played by young people, for young people, in a setting that is specifically exclusionary of their parents and anyone their parents’ age.”

 But if that’s the case, if young people don’t want to listen to the same music as their parents, then why are so many of them attending the sold out world tours of classic rock artists?
 It certainly can’t just be for the nostalgia factor — they’ve got turntables, iTunes, and YouTube for that.
-Let me remind you that classic acts like Fleetwood Mac, Grateful Dead, Eagles, The Rolling Stones, James Taylor, The Who, and more all had sold out tours in the past year — sold out tours where the average ticket price was more than $200.
+Let me remind you that classic acts like Fleetwood Mac, Grateful Dead, the Eagles, The Rolling Stones, James Taylor, the Who, and more all had sold out tours in the past year — sold out tours where the average ticket price was more than $200.

 Millennials — who make far less than their boomer counterparts — are spending more than $200 to see classic rock performers now, in their supposed old age.
 They’re spending more than $200 for two or three hours of entertainment, which is only $100 less than most festivals, where you get three or four days of entertainment — and “youth oriented,” at that.
 Why would a generation with far less discretionary income to spare invest in a ticket so pricy to see performers some people dismiss as too old?